adityasanthanam/lifechain/README.md

 The worker wallet runs on private ethereum network where the system logic is built as smart contracts.
 Ethereum and Hyperledger are both dockerized and placed together on a single container making the architecture easily deployable.

+# API & Libraries
+The information on APIs and other libraries with reference to the project are provided in the respective folders.